eternaldensity/Sandcastle-Builder/README.md

 - Flux Turbine bonus is not applied when building 0 castles
 - Castles Down is not incremented if Infinite Castles have been built
 - Blackprints

-- Add buttons for faster glass storage expansion (possibly prompt user for how much glass to use, or a percentage)
+- Increased Glass Chip/Block Storage buying (Blocks still need an improvement in this area...)

+###  TODO LIST
+- Another Glass Block Storage expansion button
-- And probably give a per ONG usage limit too
+- Maybe give a per ONG usage for caged logicat
 - Re-layout Logicat puzzles to be less awkward (instead have a button to show the puzzle in a way which uses the screen properly rather that being crammed into a tiny space)
 - Show Logicat puzzle countdown timer
 - New badges